Is Skillcrush Legit? Skillcrush Break Into Tech Review

 Looking for a quick summary of the Skillcrush Break into Tech review?
 Here’s the tl;dr:

-If you value an online coding school that is actively pursuing inclusivity and anti-racism policies, offers a large number of courses and unlimited time to complete them, as well as lifetime access to course materials, Skillcrush is a great fit for you.
+If you value an online coding school that promises a job guarantee if you can’t find employment in tech within six months, offers a large number of courses and unlimited time to complete them as well as lifetime access to course materials, and is actively pursuing inclusivity and anti-racism policies, Skillcrush is a great fit for you.

 Skillcrush alumni go on to start new careers as designers, developers, and more, and find success and fulfillment doing full-time work, running freelance businesses, and pursuing other flexible and lucrative careers.
 You can read some of their stories here: Skillcrush Reviews & Success Stories 💫

 As a student looking for online coding schools, you have a lot of options.
 While many online learning programs can teach you how to code for free, they sometimes lack the instructor support and career mentorship that a paid online course can offer.
 If you’re going to pay to learn how to code online, which learning platforms and coding schools can you trust to teach you what you need to know to build a career?

 Let’s look closer at what Skillcrush has to offer. 😉

 Skillcrush is an online coding school that offers paid and free courses for students interested in learning coding and other technical skills.
 For a taste of the curriculum and Skillcrush experience, sign up for our free online Coding Camp.

 Here’s Skillcrush’s mission statement, pasted from our About page: